Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Introduction

-\paragraph{Monogenic and epic congruences} Several notions of congruences (i.e. left-exact localizations) are classically distinguished since \cite{Lurie:HTT}.
-A congruence is {\it topological} if it can be generated by a class of monomorphisms, and it is {\it cotopological} if it is contained in \oo connected maps.
+\paragraph{Monogenic and epic congruences} Several notions of congruences (\ie left-exact localizations) are classically distinguished since \cite{Lurie:HTT}.
+A congruence is {\it topological} if it can be generated by a class of monomorphisms, and it is {\it cotopological} if it is contained in the congruence $\Conn\infty$ of \oo connected maps.
 Here we found more meaningful to change the terminology.
-We shall call a congruence in a logos $\cE$ {\it monogenic} if it can be generated by monomorphisms, and {\it epic} if it is contained in the congruence $\Conn\infty(\cE)$ of \oo connected maps.
-The name is motivated by the fact that for a congruence $\cK$ one has $\cK\subseteq\Conn\infty(\cE) \iff \cK\subseteq \Surj(\cE)$.
+We shall call a congruence in a logos $\cE$ {\it monogenic} if it can be generated by monomorphisms, and {\it epic} if it is contained in $\Conn\infty$.
+The latter name is motivated by the fact that for a congruence $\cK$ one has $\cK\subseteq\Conn\infty \iff \cK\subseteq \Surj$, where $\Surj$ is the class of surjections in $\cE$ (aka effective epimorphisms).

 When $\cE=\PSh C$ is a presheaf logos, monogenic congruences of $\cE$ are classically in bijection with Grothendieck topologies on $C$.
-The notion of monogenic congruence is a more intrinsic way to deal with topologies (which does not depend on generators for $\cE$).
-An alternative is the notion of an {\it extended Grothendieck topology} on an arbitrary logos $\cE$, which is an axiomatization of the classes of monomorphisms inverted by a logos morphism (\cref{def:GT}).
-We introduced them in \cite{ABFJ:GT} where we showed that they are in bijection with monogenic congruences.
+It is actually possible to extend the notion of Grothendieck topology to arbitrary logoi by axiomatizing the classes of monomorphisms inverted by a logos morphism (\cref{def:GT}).
+These {\it extended Grothendieck topologies} were introduced in \cite{ABFJ:GT} where we showed that they are naturally in bijection with monogenic congruences.

 Any congruence $\cK$ has a monogenic part $\cK\mono:=(\cK\cap\Mono)\cong\subseteq \cK$, which is the largest monogenic congruence inside $\cK$, and an epic part $\cK\epi$, which is the image of $\cK$ by the quotient $\cE\to \cE\quotient\cK\mono$.
-In a manner of speaking, any congruence $\cK$ is an ``extension of its epic part $\cK\epi$ by its monogenic part $\cK\mono$''.
+In a manner of speaking, any congruence $\cK$ is an ``extension'' of its epic part $\cK\epi$ by its monogenic part $\cK\mono$.
 If $\phi:\cE\to \cF$ is a morphism of logoi, with associated congruence $\cK_\phi = \phi^{-1}(\Iso)$, we can refine the image factorization from~\cref{table:analogies2} into

-where the first part is a {\it monogenic quotient}, the second an {\it epic quotient}, and the third one a conservative morphism of logoi (i.e. reflecting isomorphisms).
+where the first part is a {\it monogenic quotient}, the second an {\it epic quotient}, and the third one a conservative morphism of logoi (\ie reflecting isomorphisms).
 We call this (unique) factorization the {\it quotient triple factorization}.